by Dr. Robert Berdan

 Macrophotography.net - Forum on macro and photomicrography

 Note to teachers and students you have permission to use my pictures for teaching or school projects.
 I appreciate credit and\or link back to my web site if possible.
 For commercial use of my photos please contact me.
-Note species were identified using a variety of keys that I hope are correct to the genus level.
+Note species were identified using a variety of keys.
 Please regard species identifications with some reservation as I am not a Rotifer taxonomist just an Rotifer enthusiast.
 Thank you to Josh Grosse for pointing out some species errors I have made the corrections.
+I also thank Dr. R. Shiel (Invertebrate biologist) from Australia for pointing out some of my identification errors (rjsheil.com and https://www.adelaide.edu.au/directory/russell.shiel).

 Robert Berdan is a professional nature photographer living in Calgary, AB specializing in nature, wildlife and science photography.
 Robert retired from Cell\Neurobiology research to take up photography full time years ago.
 Robert offers photo guiding and private instruction in all aspects of nature photography and Adobe Photoshop training - including photomicrography, macrophotography.